I'm not sure I can put it better than Knickerbocker founder Andrew Livingston:

 Producing in America has always been a priority and a core value of ours.
 We are proud of where we come from.
 With this in mind we must also not lose site of our goal in having minimal negative impact on the environment, a strong standard for working conditions and creating sustainable product.Over the past seasons we have made the effort to travel the world in search of new opportunities with factories and suppliers who we can confidently support.
 We are pleased to continue the growth of our community and to introduce for the first time, ‘Made In Europe’ and in particular ‘Made In Portugal’.
 A decision based on their history in textile manufacturing, further progress in production development, skilled labor and sustainable methods, which in total contributes to a central supply chain that is much less harmful to the environment.

-AW19 collection is now available instore and online.
+SS20 collection will soon be available instore and online.